Das Team von Healthy Seas uns BRACENET steht gemeinsam auf dem Boot und hält das BRACENET Logo hoch

 We introduce our partners: Part 1

-ghost nets have a long journey behind them.
+Ghost nets have a long journey behind them.
 But also ahead of them, until they adorn our wrists: They are recovered, cleaned and handcrafted to Bracenet processed.
-We count on the active support of our partners for this journey – and here we would like to introduce you to the work of Healthy Seas.
-Since 2016, we have been working with the initiative to recover ghost nets from the seas and to intercept end-of-life nets from fisheries so that they do not end up in the sea in the first place.
-We also regularly donate to Healthy Seas – and you are probably interested in how you can help fight the ghost nets contributes!
+We rely on the active support of our partners on this path – and here we would like to introduce you to the work of Healthy Seas.
+Since 2016, we have been working with the initiative to remove ghost nets from the oceans and directly intercept end-of-life nets from fisheries so that they do not end up in the ocean in the first place.
+We also regularly donate to Healthy Seas – and you are certainly interested in how you can contribute to the fight against Ghost nets contributes!

 With our partners Healthy Seas and Ghost Diving, we recover ghost nets from the oceans.
-Our partner Nofir then cleans them using an environmentally friendly process before we turn them into bracenets.
+Our partner Nofir then cleans them using an environmentally friendly process before turning them into bracenets.

 Who is Healthy Seas?

-Healthy Seas was founded in 2013 as an initiative by a non-profit organization and two companies: Ghost Diving, Aquafil and Star Sock.
-Ghost Diving is the world's leading organization for the recovery of ghost nets, Aquafil develops the so-called ECONYL® yarn from recycled nylon (including old ghost nets) and Star Sock produces socks made of ECONYL® and organic cotton.
-They all share the mission of freeing the oceans and marine animals from plastic waste and reusing used material.
-Healthy Seas was born from this idea: The initiative saves marine animals and protects ecosystems by recovering ghost nets from the seas and breathing new life into them.
+Healthy Seas is a foundation dedicated to the problem of marine litter, particularly fishing nets.
+It was founded in 2013 as an initiative by a non-profit organization and two companies: Ghost Diving, Aquafil, and Star Sock.
+Ghost Diving is the world's leading organization for the recovery of ghost nets; Aquafil develops ECONYL® yarn from recycled nylon (including old ghost nets); and Star Sock produces socks made from ECONYL® and organic cotton.
+They all share the mission of ridding the oceans and marine animals of plastic waste and reusing used material.
+Healthy Seas was born from this idea: The initiative saves marine animals and protects ecosystems by recovering ghost nets from the oceans and breathing new life into them.

 The work of Healthy Seas

-Healthy Seas now has around 250 divers from Ghost Diving for ghost nets.
-There are now over 15 diving teams all over the world - starting in the Netherlands, from the USA to South Korea to New Zealand, and now also in Germany.
-Most of our nets come from the North Sea, the Mediterranean and the Adriatic Sea.
+Healthy Seas dives with around 250 divers from Ghost Diving for ghost nets.
+There are now over 15 dive teams around the world – starting in the Netherlands, extending from the USA to South Korea to New Zealand, and now also in Germany.
+Most of our nets come from the North Sea, the Mediterranean, and the Adriatic Sea.

-Here they search for ghost nets, which are usually caught on wrecks or reefs.
-The professional, technical divers carefully cut the nets loose and free entangled marine animals.
-In this way, they save stingrays, starfish and crustaceans, for example, which would otherwise die in the nets.
-They then use so-called "lifting bags" to bring the nets to the water surface.
-Here they are hauled onto boats by other team members and finally brought to land.
-As soon as the ghost nets are recovered, marine life can fully flourish again.
+Here, they search for ghost nets, which are usually caught on wrecks or reefs.
+Professional technical divers carefully cut the nets free and free entangled marine animals.
+This saves stingrays, starfish, and crustaceans that would otherwise die in the nets.
+They then use so-called "lifting bags" to bring the nets to the surface.
+Other team members then haul them onto boats and finally bring them ashore.
+Once the ghost nets are recovered, marine life can flourish again.

 The prevention work

 Recovering ghost nets is an important contribution to protecting the oceans.
-However, as up to 1 million tons more fishing equipment ends up in the oceans, Healthy Seas is working with us on prevention work.
-We work with fisheries, fish farms and coastal communities to intercept their end-of-life nets before they are thrown away.
-We are also developing new solutions together to ensure that nets do not end up in the ocean in the future.
-Our efforts are showing success: more and more fisheries are coming to us with discarded nets.
-Are you part of a fishery that wants to hand in old nets or have you found a net on the beach, for example?
-Then contact our Netquarter !
-We then check with Healthy Seas the disposal options or accept the nets directly and use them for our products such as the Bracenets and keychain .
+However, since up to 1 million tons of fishing gear are ending up in the oceans, Healthy Seas is committed to prevention work with us.
+We work with fisheries, fish farms, and coastal communities to intercept their end-of-life nets before they are discarded.
+We are also developing new solutions to prevent nets from ending up in the ocean in the future.
+Our efforts are paying off: More and more fisheries are approaching us with discarded nets.
+Are you part of a fishery that would like to dispose of old nets, or have you, for example, found a net on the beach?
+Then please contact our Netquarter !
+We then check with Healthy Seas the disposal options or accept the nets directly and use them for our products such as the Bracenets and Keychain .

 The educational work

-Outside of the water, Healthy Seas is also committed to improving public understanding of ghost nets.
-Through lectures and training programs, the initiative educates people about the impact of lost fishing gear on marine life and emphasizes that healthy seas have both ecological and economic importance.
+Beyond the water, Healthy Seas is also committed to raising public awareness of ghost nets.
+Through lectures and educational programs, the initiative educates the public about the impact of lost fishing gear on marine life and emphasizes the importance of healthy oceans both ecologically and economically.

-Healthy Seas’ work does not end with diving for nets: the initiative also wants to breathe new life into them.
-The nets that are suitable for upcycling Bracenets Healthy Seas delivers the products after cleaning by Nofir to us.
-These are usually nets made of HDPE ( high density polyethylene ) , as their fibers and structure make them ideal for everyday use on the wrist.
-Other nets are sent to Aquafil, one of the founding companies of Healthy Seas, for recycling.
-Aquafil uses nylon nets together with other nylon waste to produce its recycled ECONYL® yarn, which is used for sustainable clothing, for example - such as by other founding partner Star Sock for socks or other companies for swimwear.
-While the ghost nets in the sea are still unwanted waste, the joint work of Healthy Seas, Bracenet and other partners gives them a new life and turns them into beloved clothing and accessories.
+Healthy Seas' work doesn't end with diving for nets: the initiative also aims to breathe new life into them.
+The nets, which are suitable for upcycling, Bracenets Healthy Seas delivers the products after cleaning by Nofir to us.
+These are usually nets made of HDPE ( high - density polyethylene ) , as their fibers and structure make them ideal for everyday use on the wrist.
+Other nets are sent for recycling to Aquafil, one of the founding companies of Healthy Seas.
+Aquafil uses nylon nets together with other nylon waste to produce its recycled ECONYL® yarn, which is used, for example, for sustainable clothing - such as socks by other founding partner Star Sock and swimwear by other companies.
+While the ghost nets in the ocean are still unwanted waste, the joint work of Healthy Seas, Bracenet and other partners gives them a new life and turns them into beloved clothing and accessories.

-We check whether nets are suitable for bracenets.
+We check whether networks are suitable for bracenets.

-Since its founding in 2013, Healthy Seas 773 tons of nets have already been recovered from the sea - that's the equivalent of the weight of over 4 blue whales, the largest animal on earth.
-As a result, Healthy Seas has saved countless marine animals and prevented thousands more from becoming entangled in the nets.
-Healthy Seas is also an important link in the chain that makes the production of our Bracenets and ECONYL® with nets possible in the first place.
-Healthy Seas' efforts to protect our oceans are also publicly recognized and rewarded - for example, in 2019 Healthy Seas received the award for circular economy at the "Green Carpet Fashion Awards" at Milan Fashion Week.
+Since its founding in 2013, Healthy Seas Healthy Seas has already recovered 773 tons of nets from the ocean – equivalent to the weight of over four blue whales, the largest animal on Earth.
+Healthy Seas has thus saved countless marine animals and prevented thousands more from becoming entangled in nets.
+Healthy Seas is also a key link in the chain that makes the production of our Bracenets and ECONYL® with nets possible.
+Healthy Seas' efforts to protect our oceans are also publicly recognized and rewarded – for example, in 2019, Healthy Seas received the Circular Economy Award at the "Green Carpet Fashion Awards" during Milan Fashion Week.

 A partner we are happy to support

-To stay up to date with new developments at Healthy Seas, visit the website by Healthy Seas.
+To stay up to date with new developments at Healthy Seas, visit the Website from Healthy Seas.

 Would you also like to learn more about ghost nets?
 Here are 5 things you should know about ghost nets .